~ BEETROOT Seed ~

 Tasty rare beet from Kazakhstan.
 Just a few hundred packets available each year.

-approximately 200 seed, organic
+approximately 200 seed

 £